-Herodotus' story (1, 94) of the Lydian origin of the Etruscans met with much scepticism in the scholarly world.
+Herodotus' story (I, 94) of the Lydian origin of the Etruscans met with much scepticism in the scholarly world.
 And rightly so, because there are several stories in antiquity about movements of peoples that are unreliable.
-In our case, however, the results of research leave no doubt that the story is correct.
-I consider this at present as proven, and give here just a short presentation of the most important arguments
+In our case, however, the results of very many years of research leave no doubt that the story is correct.
+I consider this at present as